yevhen549/test/README.md

-This is the Hello World example from the GitHowTo tutorial.
+This is my lab report No. 11.